 Parents will be held financially responsible for damages to school property incurred by their child.
 Students will be assessed a fine for lost or damaged books.
+Students will be assessed a fine for damage to their chrome books.

 Textbooks

 Textbooks have been checked by the classroom teacher for their overall condition and documented accordingly.
 In the spring, prior to school dismissal, these books are checked again for damage above and beyond normal use.
 A fee will be assessed to those books receiving more than the normal wear and tear.
 Please instill in your student respect for school property, and to have books with them daily to be prepared for school.